charmbracelet/soft-serve/README.md

 ## What does it look like?

-Just run `ssh beta.charm.sh` for an example.
+Just run `ssh git.charm.sh` for an example.

 ## Building/installing